10 Most Famous Pharaohs of Egypt

 RAMSES II (Ramesses the Great)

 Ramses II (c.
 1303-1213 BCE) was the third pharaoh of the 19th Egyptian Dynasty.
-To signify how much difference he made to the Egyptian society, Ramses II is often referred to as Ramesses the Great.
+To signify how much impact he had on the Egyptian society, Ramses II is often referred to as Ramesses the Great.
 This famous pharaoh of Egypt likely ruled from 1279 to 1213 BC before he died.
 He was the builder of great temples such as Ramesseum and the Abu Simbel temple.

 Among the various pharaohs of Egypt, Ramses II was a king of strength and he formed an army of more than hundred thousand members.
 Having left a great legacy behind, Egyptians have named about nine other pharaohs after him.
 It is for these reasons why Ramses II is considered one of the greatest pharaohs of Egypt.
 Historians estimate that Ramses II lived for about 90 years before his death.
 He was succeeded to the throne by his thirteenth son, Merneptah.
-His tomb was first buried in the Valley of Kings.
+His tomb was first buried in the Valley of the Kings, an archeological site famed for its numerous royal tombs of ancient Egyptian rulers and royal family members.
 His body was later exhumed and kept in a museum.

-Queen Hatshepsut was a female Pharaoh during the 18th Dynasty.
-Among the few female pharaohs of Egypt, Hatshepsut certainly comes out tops.
-Being the 5th pharaoh in the dynasty, her remarkable reign earned her the epithet “Foremost of Noble Ladies”.
+Queen Hatshepsut was a female Pharaoh from the 18th Dynasty.
+Among the few female pharaohs of Egypt, she certainly comes out tops.
+Being the 5th pharaoh in the dynasty, her remarkable rule earned her the epithet “Foremost of Noble Ladies”.
 Hatshepsut’s reign spanned from 1479 to 1458 BC.
 She stood in Thutmose II’s place when Thutmose III was too young to rule following the death of his father.

 Her rise to power witnessed the construction of important buildings and many magnificent sculptures.
 Also, Egyptians lived in peace and harmony during her time on the throne.
 Even though her reign was highly successful, her successor Thutmose III defaced, destroyed or removed many of her images and sculptors from temples after her death.
 She gets on this list of famous pharaohs for her sheer bravery and finesse in dealing with the tense political situation (largely male-dominated as well) during her reign.